-The OIG was established at the Department of Labor (DOL) by the Inspector General Act of 1978.
-The Congress created independent OIGs in response to a series of government scandals that had occurred over the preceding decade.
+The Inspector General Act of 1978 (IG Act) established OIGs at various Cabinet level agencies, including DOL.
 Congress believed that by establishing independent Inspectors General within each major Federal agency taxpayers’ funds could be more prudently used and accurately accounted for; the government would be better equipped to prevent and detect fraud, waste, and abuse; and the public’s confidence in their government would be enhanced.
 For more information on Inspectors General in Federal government, please visit the website of the Council of Inspectors General on Integrity and Efficiency.

 The Inspector General: